Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 One of the points that Audy shared with us was that the Appalachians understood their environment better than we do today.

-Other highlights of this museum include the fully-functional Artisan Guild Print Shop, a working mini amusement park repurposed from tin cans, a model train display, and an 1865 zoetrope by Milton Bradley.
+Highlights of this museum include the fully functional Artisan Guild Print Shop, a working mini amusement park repurposed from tin cans, a model train display, and an 1865 zoetrope by Milton Bradley.

 Transportation Museum

-You can get a greater appreciation for how transportation has evolved over the years in the Transporation Museum.
+You can see how transportation has evolved in the Transporation Museum.

 This museum showcases frontier wagons, antique cars, model trains, and more!